The Vermis

 The core inside

-Hidden in the medulla of the vermis is a paired nucleus, the nucleus fastigii – in English, the roof ridge or gable nucleus.
-It is one of four cerebellar nuclei and the only one that is attributed to the vermis.
+Hidden in the medulla of the Vermis is a paired nucleus, the Nucleus fastigii – in English, the roof ridge or gable nucleus.
+It is one of four Cerebellar nuclei and the only one that is attributed to the vermis.
 The name comes from its location in the roof of the fourth ventricle.
-After switching in the nucleus fastigii, fibers from the vermis leave the cerebellum and travel to the vestibular nuclei and the reticular formation.
+After switching in the nucleus fastigii, fibers from the vermis leave the Cerebellum and travel to the vestibular nuclei and the reticular formation.

 First published on August 28, 2011